gusibi/meta-tag-fetcher/PRIVACY_POLICY.md

 ---

-By using Meta Tag Fetcher Pro, you agree to this Privacy Policy.
+By using Meta Tag Fetcher, you agree to this Privacy Policy.